Hoffi-Coffi/SettleBot/README.md

 * Statistics!
 * A help command to familiarise new users with the bot's commands.
 * A stats command to look up players on the OSRS hiscores.
+* Event tracking and management

 ## Roadmap
 SettleBot is constantly evolving.
 The next features to add are;
-* Event tracking and management
+* Minigame leaderboards
 * Automatically update SOTW competitors based on certain rules to prevent XP hiding
 * More competition types (clue scrolls, loot trackers, boss kills, etc.)
+* More easter eggs

 ## Technology
 SettleBot is written in TypeScript and runs on Node.
 It's tested using Jest and ts-jest.
 SettleBot uses travis to continuously build and validate itself.